Testing-Game-SAD-2023/T4-G18/README.md

 ```

 ### Documentation
 A swagger UI can be enabled setting `enableSwagger` to True in configuration file.
 Also, OpenAPI3 specification and a Postman collection are available in [`postman`](/postman) directory.
+When executing locally, SwaggerUI is available at http://<YOU_LISTEN_ADDRESS>/docs.

 ### Testing
 Unit testing is provided using mocking of storage class in order to not depend of a real database.
 Tests can be